shehreendheda/katacoda-scenarios/rumcwv/rumcwv2/step6.md

     Let's select a View for which the data processing is complete.
 Click a View that has a time listed under **LOADING TIME**.
 The RUM events side panel will open.

-4. Below the **Perfomance** tab, notice that the **Largest Contentful Paint** is a > 2.5 seconds and is indicated with a red triangle and exclamation mark.
+4. Below the **Performance** tab, notice that the **Largest Contentful Paint** is a > 2.5 seconds and is indicated with a red triangle and exclamation mark.
 Hover over the LCP value to view the legend.

     Scroll down and view the RUM waterfall.
 Notice that many of the bars have of duration of > 1 second.
 Also, notice the lines for the three CWVs is affected by these durations.